chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-hideframe/index.md

 The part starting with double "//" are comments, to give info to your future self, or colleague Template Designers working on the script.

-A JavaScript variable "oldPriceVariable" is defined to hold the value of the Variable in the document, and is converted to a string (series of characters).
+A JavaScript variable **oldPriceVariable** is defined to hold the value of the Variable in the document, and is converted to a string (series of characters).

-Then an if-statement checks if the JS variable "oldPriceVariable" contains a value.
+Then an if-statement checks if the JS variable **oldPriceVariable** contains a value.

 If this is NOT the case, we set the "include" property of the frame to "fase", basically hiding the frame from sight and output.